madannaik/NOTES-APP/README.md

 # App Description
 Notes is a simple note taking application using Firebase for cloud storage.
 It has the following features.
 * Register an account with email and password
-* Verify the regsitered account
-* Password recovery
 * Saving, editing and deleting notes
-* Searching the saved notes
-* Light and Dark theme support

 # Permissions Required
 * android.permission.INTERNET